winnie9197/Tablet/README.md

 # Tablet
-### Tablet keeps track on all your personal connections, hassle and distraction free.
+### Tablet keeps track of all your personal connections, hassle and distraction free.

 Have you ever:
 - met someone and wish to keep in touch, but didn't end up remembering to do so?